Free Mental Health Assessment

 Start here

-5 Signs Your Partner is Making Your Anxiety Worse
+6 Signs Your Partner is Making Your Anxiety Worse

 Published 02/13/2022

-Updated 02/14/2022
+Updated 05/09/2025

-For example, perhaps you get a little nervous before a work presentation or feel a little jittery at the thought of a big life change.
+Of course, there are normal nerves.
+Perhaps you get a little nervous before a work presentation or feel jittery at the thought of a big life change.
+But if your anxiety extends far beyond that, it’s possible you may be living with an anxiety disorder

-There are five different types of anxiety disorders experts often diagnose.
-They include:
+There are five types of anxiety disorders:

-• Panic Disorder: Intense fear, panic attacks and heart palpitations are markers of this form of anxiety.
+• Panic Disorder: Intense fear, panic attacks, and heart palpitations are markers of this form of anxiety.

 • Obsessive thoughts you can’t control